hpssjellis/j-batch-cmd-windows-android-pgb-helloworld/README.md

 A possible batch/cmd file to help with making phonegap easier to use on windows

 Updated May 2, 2014.
-Will need to test these out to see if they still fully work
+Will need to test these out to see if they still fully work!!!